Yxuuuuuu/progress-journal-Yxu/README.md

 @Oct 4
 I still cannot solve the bug I had last class.
 I ask Alya to share her file with to check if it's my laptop's problem or it's my program's problem.

+@Oct 8
+I cannot open Alya's file either, so I just delete and redownload Godot, Roshini helped me to fix the animation (I need to press a button to start the animation), but I was still unable to do the movement.